 – In searching for vendors in response to a search query, DMOZ might be one of the resources used to find those merchants.

 This method can be applied not only to search-engines that index the entire web, but also to engines that cover only a portion of the web, and even engines that are restricted to just one web-domain.
 It can also be used in directories (such as Dmoz) that contain vendor descriptions in addition to other general non-commercial content.

 The patent filings mentioning the Open Directory Project range from using the DMOZ as an example of a directory or ontology on the web, to a source for experiments, to some even more interesting uses.
 Here’s a quick summary of some of those.

 1. Microsoft used DMOZ data in an experiment regarding the encryption of web traffic.

 2. Thebrain Technologies Corp. created a search interface for the Open Directory Project that allows the data within it to be organized differently.

 3. McAffee, in a family of patent applications, would use content like that from the DMOZ as a safe alternative to unsafe sites.

 4. Plain Sight Systems, Inc., writes of using the DMOZ as a seed starting point for web crawling for a contextualized search.

-5. Oculus Info Inc., would consider filtering out of results of informational searches pages that might be found in shopping categories at DMOZ.
+5. Oculus Info Inc. would consider filtering out of results of informational search pages that might be found in shopping categories at DMOZ.

 I’m not sure how effective it might be, but the Technorati use of DMOZ information was the most interesting to me.
 I imagine that the intent behind an outbound link may not match the DMOZ category for a link to that page, but it’s a creative use, and I’d like to see how effective it might be.